 - Broken Base: Usually caused by New Sound Albums.

 - Crush's Lighter and Softer tone is often considered to be the line dividing those from the fans who like the heavier sound of their older material and those who like the softer, new phase.
 Especially that the previous record, These Days, is generally considered to be their darkest album and also the "last good Bon Jovi record" to those who like their older material.

-- And then there's Richie Sambora and Phil X, who replaced the former twice in tour.
-Those on Sambora's side mostly argue that he is irreplaceable, considering he's been with the band for 3 decades and has co-written most of their major hits, while those on Phil's side consider him to be bringing back the energy that the band has once lost (though he's yet to play on a Bon Jovi studio album).
+- And then there's one between supporters of Richie Sambora and Phil X; the latter replacing the former twice in tour.
+Those on Sambora's side mostly argue that his vocal harmonies and songwriting chemistry with Jon are irreplaceable, while those on Phil's side consider him to be bringing back the energy that the band has once lost (though he's yet to play on a studio album).

 - Contested Sequel: Burning Bridges is either their best album in 10 years or just as bad as What About Now.

-- Even Better Sequel: Slippery When Wet is their third studio album and also their biggest-selling one, and the one that catapulted them into superstardom.
+- Even Better Sequel: Slippery When Wet is their third studio album, their biggest-selling one, and the one that catapulted them into superstardom.

 - Heartwarming Moments: "Blood on Blood":

 - Through the years and miles between us

 It's been a long and lonely ride